-The present work aimed to evaluate the effects of an acetonic extract of three Agave species: A. americana, A. angustifolia, and A. tequilana, on the enzymes ACh-E, nicotinamide adenine dinucleotide phosphate oxidase (NOX) and glutathione reductase (GR) activity, using as substrate the brain homogenate of mice with LPS-induced neuroinflammation, as well as to evaluate them in a scopolamine-induced memory impairment test.
+The present work aimed to evaluate the effects of an acetonic extracts of three Agave species: A. americana, A. angustifolia, and A. tequilana, on the enzymes ACh-E, nicotinamide adenine dinucleotide phosphate oxidase (NOX) and glutathione reductase (GR) activity using as substrate the brain homogenate of mice with LPS-induced neuroinflammation, as well as to evaluate them in a scopolamine-induced memory impairment test.

 MATERIALS AND METHODS:

-Plant material and obtaining the extract.
+Plant material and extraction

 The different Agave species leaves were identified at the Institute of Biology of the Universidad Nacional Autónoma de México (UNAM) by Dr. Abisaí Josue García Mendoza as Agave tequilana F. A.C.
 Weber, Agave angustifolia Haw, and Agave americana L. Marginata Hort.
 The 5-year-old leaves of A. tequilana and A. angustifolia were obtained from a traditional controlled crop in Tlaquiltenango, Morelos (18°37'48''N, 99°10'00''W).
 Those from A. americana were collected in Toluca de Lerdo, Estado de México (19°17'29''N, 99°39'38''W).